SoloSynth1/pisugar2-go/README.md

 - Get/Set values from CLI and CLI only - no more unrestricted access via webpage

 ## Installation

+Firstly, please ensure I2C interface is enabled. (i.e. /dev/isc-x is present)

+Then, git clone the repo and build the binary from source:
 ```bash
 git clone https://github.com/SoloSynth1/pisugar2-go.git
 cd pisugar2-go